 This Student Handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain Board policies and guidelines.
 Please take time to become familiar with the following important information contained in this Handbook and keep the Handbook available for frequent reference by you and your parents.
-If you have any questions that are not addressed in this Handbook, you are encouraged to talk to Mr. Rice.
-This Handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the School's rules as of May 2017.
-If any of the policies or administrative guidelines referenced herein are revised after May 2017, the language in the most current policy or administrative guideline prevails.
+If you have any questions that are not addressed in this Handbook, you are encouraged to talk to the building principal.
+This Handbook replaces all prior handbooks and other written material on the same subjects.
+This Handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the School's rules as of May 2022.
+If any of the policies or administrative guidelines referenced herein are revised after May 2022, the language in the most current policy or administrative guideline prevails.
 Copies of current Board policies and administrative guidelines are available from the building principal and on the Corporation's website.